Masmiseim36/nxpSDK/boards/evkmimxrt1064/azure_rtos_examples/azure_iot_embedded_sdk_pnp/readme.txt

 Running the demo
 ================
-1. When the demo is running, the serial port will output:
+When the demo is running, the serial port will output, for example:

 Start the azure_iot_embedded_sdk_pnp example...
 DHCP In Progress...